The Project Leadership Mentor helping business managers lead technology projects using a simple CLARITY-COLLABORATION-CADENCE framework.

-• Many managers are asked to lead tech projects on top of their operational responsibilities.
+• Many managers are asked to lead data and AI tech projects on top of their operational responsibilities.

-Running a project is different than operations and so needs to be managed differently.
+Running a tech project is different than operations and so needs to be managed differently.

 • This site is for managers who want a simpler, calmer way to get tech projects moving and keep them on track.